 Our speakers included Jose Ortega of Foster Poultry Farms, Michael Miller of Dean Foods Co., and Lev Pobirsky of Pepsi National Brands—all of whom shared their most valuable tips.
 Here’s a recap of their expert advice.

 Coach drivers daily.
 At Foster Poultry Farms, driver coaching is woven into the company’s daily routines.
 Rather than use coaching as a quarterly exercise, Foster sends coaching messages to its 600-plus drivers continuously, Ortega said.
-At Pepsi, driver coaching helped reduce collisions by 30 percent in the company’s first year of using the DriveCam program, Pobirsky said.
+At Pepsi, driver coaching helped reduce collisions by 30 percent in the company’s first year of using the Lytx Driver Safety Program, Pobirsky said.

 Be honest about the intent of your safety programs.
 Transparency of intent is critical to getting buy-in from drivers and frontline managers, according to Ortega.
 All three speakers agreed that safety technologies should be deployed as a tool for improving driver skills and behaviors, not as a punitive program for drivers.
 “Make your safety efforts about improving the safety, lives, and families of drivers rather than about disciplining employees,” said Miller, who rewrote the guiding principles for Dean Foods’ safety mission around “putting people first.”